Relintai/pandemonium_engine_docs/03_usage/17_performance/07_optimizing_3d_performance.md

 However, there is a much easier way to take advantage of occlusion.
 Pandemonium features an advanced portal rendering system, which can perform occlusion culling from cameras and lights.
-See `doc_rooms_and_portals`.

 This is not a fully automatic system and it requires some manual setup.
 However, it potentially offers significant performance increases.

-Note:

-    In some cases, you can adapt your level design to add more occlusion opportunities.
+Note: In some cases, you can adapt your level design to add more occlusion opportunities.
 For example, you can add more walls to prevent the player from seeing too far away, which would decrease performance due to the lost opportunies for occlusion culling.

 ### Other occlusion techniques